jay15summer/lattice-graph-shortest-path/README.md

 We can easily find out that the shortest-path traveling from node(1,1) to node(4,4) is (1,1)-->(2,1)-->(3,1)-->(3,2)-->(3,3)-->(3,4)-->(4,4), the total distance is 6+1+5+2+2+1=17.
-This function will solve the problem and give the following results:
+The above problem can be solved by this program giving the following result:
 Path = [1     4     7     6;
         |
         V